-How to Make Homemade Almond Flour Brownies
+How to Make Almond Flour Brownies

-With only 10 minutes of prep time, these chocolate brownies are the perfect sweet treat to make when you want to serve something yummy, yet don’t want to spend a lot of time in the kitchen.
+With only 10 minutes of prep time, these double chocolate brownies are the perfect sweet treat to make when you want to serve something yummy, yet don’t want to spend a lot of time in the kitchen.

 - Begin by greasing an 8×8 pan, then set aside.